-I spent months testing photography gloves this past winter in order to find the best ones for a variety of different scenarios and climates.
+I spent months testing photography gloves in the cold Yukon winter to find the best ones for a variety of different scenarios and climates.
 The results of that huge test can be found in the the group test: Best Photography Gloves.

 You should check that post out if you want detailed reviews of specific gloves, but in this post I’m going to show you the different types of photography gloves on the market, and because nobody else has ever bothered to name them, I’ll try and come up with useful ways to describe them myself.

 Just a bit of lighthearted fun!